Squeezed Quasinormal Modes from Nonlinear Gravitational Effects: Discussion

 \section{Discussion}

-We have estimated the degree of squeezing generated in long-lived quasinormal modes from gravitational self-interactions.
-The estimates are valid for the perturbative regime following the merger event.
-For this scenario, where only weak nonlinearities are involved, we find that higher harmonic generation of quasinormal modes leads to $\sim 1\%$ squeezing in the fundamental mode.
+We have estimated the degree of squeezing generated in gravitational waves from non-linear gravitational self-interactions.
+The estimates are made using predicted amplitude ratios from the perturbative regime following the merger event.
+For this scenario, where only weak nonlinearities are involved, we find that the predicted higher harmonic generation of quasinormal modes suggests a $\sim 1\%$ squeezing.
 As mentioned immediately above, our simplifying assumptions about initial conditions are not unlikely to be overly pessimistic.
 More generally, earlier stages of radiation close to merger, where nonlinearities are stronger, can be expected to yield larger effects.
 Recent work suggests possibilities for testing these ideas experimentally~\cite {manikandan_complementary_2025,manikandan_probing_2025,Manikandan_Wilczek_acoherence,ParikhEPJD,ParikhPRD,ParikhPRL,tobar_detecting_2024,shenderov_stimulated_2024}.

 Several other astrophysical scenarios have also been suggested as potential candidates to generate quantum mechanical squeezed states of gravitational radiation.
 They include head-on collisions of black holes~\cite{lovas_quantization_2001} as well as the expansion of the universe, which could squeeze primordial gravitational waves~\cite{grishchuk_quantum_1989}.